jmackrory/USElectricity/Notes.md

 - Includes daily changes.

 ## Motivation for Docker
 - Maintaining the tensorflow environment was a pain, and finicky.
-Working with Docker makes it more portable, and reproduceable, albeit at the cost of working with Docker which has it's own finickyness.
+The now suggest using Docker.
+And Working with Docker makes it more portable, and reproduceable, albeit at the cost of working with Docker which has it's own finickyness.
+This also helps with the databases, since there is less concern about affecting other DBs on the personal machine.

 ## Running Docker setup